-In 2017, the Remuneration Committee held 3 meetings.
+In 2018, the Remuneration Committee held three meetings.
 Its members' attendance rate at the Committee meetings was 100%.
-The Committee prepared, among other things, proposals to the Board for Kesko's new share-based compensation scheme, for the performance criteria and target group of share awards, for the principles of Group performance bonuses for 2018, as well as for the performance bonuses to be paid for 2016 for the President and CEO and Group Management Board members in charge of business lines.
-The Committee monitored and assessed the implementation of the reform of management's total remuneration.
-In addition, the Committee discussed, among other things, Kesko's Remuneration Statement.
-The Remuneration Committee assessed its operations as part of the Board's self-assessment, and based on the assessment, decided to focus more on management contingency planning and competency requirements.
+The Committee prepared, among other things, proposals to the Board for Kesko's 2018-2021 share-based compensation plan, for the performance criteria and target values and target group for share awards, for the principles of Group performance bonuses for 2018 and 2019, as well as for the performance bonuses to be paid for 2017 to the President and CEO and Group Management Board members in charge of business lines.
+The Committee monitored and evaluated the implementation of the reform of management's total remuneration.
+In addition, the Committee reviewed, among other things, Kesko's Remuneration Statement.
+The Remuneration Committee assessed its operations as part of the Board's self-assessment.
+The Committee did not hold any meetings under the new composition established after the 2018 Annual General Meeting before conducting the self- assessment.
+The new Committee members considered the induction they had been given successful, and based on that, assessed that the Group's remuneration scheme was good.

 See section ”Remuneration and principles of remuneration” for more details about the remuneration of the members of Kesko’s Board of Directors.